 I then show that competition exacerbates errors, and does so through two separate channels.
-First, competition can give rise to a preemptive motive in equilibrium: firms have an incentive to speed up their reporting in order to beat out competitors.
-This incentive for speed induces firms to fake and thus err.
+First, competition can give rise to a preemptive motive in equilibrium.
+Namely, firms have an incentive to speed up their reporting in order to beat out competitors.
+This incentive for speed induces firms to fake, and is thus responsible for reporting errors.
 Second, competition causes errors through another, less obvious channel: observational learning.
 When one firm reports a story, other firms become more confident that the story is true.
-This increased confidence in turn yields firms more likely to fake.
-I thus find that observational learning exacerbates errors not by giving rise to them in the first place, but by causing existing errors to propagate through the market.
+This increased confidence in turn yields firms more likely to fake and therefore err.
+I thus find that observational learning exacerbates errors not by giving rise to them in the first place, but by causing an existing error to propagate through the market.